codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-26-c101-datatypes-in-c.markdown

 		Constants
 	</div>
 	<div class="para">
 		<emphasis class="highlight">Constants</emphasis> are data objects that contains a constant value of a particular type.
 There are some specific ways to use constants of specific types.
-Following table gives you and overview of using constants of specific types:
+Following table gives you an overview of using constants of specific types:
 	</div>
 	<table class="table">
 		<thead>